yuyan-z/COSE-player/README.md

 A tool for player the Airline Game automatically.
 If you like this program, plz give me a star ⭐

+PS: I'll appreciate it if someone can lend me the notes for COSE.
+French is too difficult for me

 ## Requirement
 Pycharm 2023.2.1.0
 python 3.11.4